 Course tutors are expert teachers, which means that our training is not only evidence-based, but also informed by current practice.

-Non salaried (tuition fee) routes lead to QTS plus PGCE, with the University of Greenwich for secondary trainees and with Anglia Ruskin University for primary trainees.
+Non salaried (tuition fee) routes lead to QTS plus PGCE, with the Anglia Ruskin University.

 Salaried routes are also available, leading to QTS.

-The Cambridge Teaching Schools Network SCITT offers school-centred teacher training across the Eastern Region.
+The Cambridge Teaching Schools Network Training Partnership (Marketing name: The Cambridge Teaching Schools Network, CTSN SCITT) offers school-centred teacher training across the Eastern Region.

 At interview you will usually be asked to teach a small group of students, most probably in Key Stage 3.
 In addition there will be a short written task and an interview with a SCITT Senior Tutor, together with a senior teacher from one of our partnership schools.
 The employing school (i.e. the one that will pay your salary) might also need to interview you; this could be arranged on the same interview day or, if necessary, on an alternative date.